w3f/Grants-Program/MPT.md

 #### Possible course of action for deliverables:

-- d1: Define the core features of the MPT pallet, such as asset creation, issuance, transfer, and management: defining the types of assets that will be supported, the different roles that users can have in the system, and the operations that users will be able to perform on assets.
+- d1: Define the core features of the MPT pallet, such as user permissions, asset creation, issuance, transfer, and management: defining the types of assets that will be supported, the different roles that users can have in the system, and the operations that users will be able to perform on assets.
-- d2: Design the pallet architecture and define the interfaces between the pallet and other *Substrate* pallets: defining the pallet's data structures and functions, as well as how the pallets will interact with other *Substrate* pallets, such as the accounts pallet, balances pallet, and transactions pallet.
+- d2: Design the pallet architecture and storage schema: defining the pallet's data structures and functions, as well as how the MPT pallet will interact with other *Substrate* pallets, such as the accounts pallet, balances pallet, and transactions pallet.
 - d3: Implement the pallet logic, including the extrinsics for asset creation, issuance, transfer, and management.
-Creating the logic for each extrinsic, as well as the necessary checks and balances to ensure that the extrinsics are used correctly.
+Creating the logic for each extrinsic, as well as the necessary checks and balances to ensure that the extrinsics are used correctly: users cannot create assets without the necessary permissions, and that users cannot transfer assets that they do not own.
 - d4: Test the pallet to ensure that it is functioning correctly.
 Testing the extrinsics to ensure that they perform as expected, as well as testing the overall functionality of the pallet.
 - d5: Identify the extrinsics from existing *Substrate* pallets that are needed to support the core features of the MPT pallet.
 Identifying the extrinsics that are needed for basic operations such as account creation, balance transfers, and transaction fees.
 - d6: Implement the custom extrinsics that are needed to support the specific features of the MPT pallet.